alphagov/gsp/docs/gds-supported-platform/setting-up-hsm.md

 `cluster-rn3c7izgvya_CustomerHsmCertificate.crt` and `customerCA.crt` to initialize
 the cluster.

+### Accessing AWS SSM

+To get access to SSM, you will need to hijack a container from the appropriate Info pipeline from the central Concourse.
+An example Info pipeline for GSP, suitable for the sandbox environment, can be seen [here](https://cd.gds-reliability.engineering/teams/gsp/pipelines/info) then clicking show-available-pipeline-variables -> hijack-me-to-add-secrets

+In this example you will run the following commands, then you will be able to run the '''aws ssm <something>''' commands

+1. fly --target cd-gsp login --team-name gsp --concourse-url https://cd.gds-reliability.engineering
+1. fly --target cd-gsp hijack --job info/show-available-pipeline-variables sh
+1. Select the hijack-me-to-add-secrets task

 ### Push the customerCA.crt to AWS SSM

 This signed customer certificate will need to be shared with clients interacting with the HSM.

-We decided to store it along the passwords in HSM for easier access.
+We decided to store the certificate along with the HSM user passwords in SSM for easier access.

+Add certificate to SSM:

 ```sh
 aws ssm put-parameter --type SecureString --name /CLUSTER_NAME/hsm/customerCA --value "$(cat customerCA.crt)"
 ```

-Obtainable with:
+Retrieve certificate from SSM:

 ```sh
 aws ssm get-parameter --query Parameter.Value --output text --with-decryption --name /CLUSTER_NAME/hsm/customerCA